 - Keep your lines away from people, animals and craft on land or water.
 Wind up your lines if leaving your kite.
 Do not leave your equipment unattended on the beach for an extended period.

-- Use of a protective helmet may reduce the risk of death or injury.
-Consider carefully the extra risk you may be taking if you decide not to wear one.
-All children under the age of 8 years old must be supervised by a responsible adult
+- All children under the age of 8 years old must be supervised by a responsible adult

 - You should be a competent swimmer.
 Never ride so far away from the shore that you cannot swim back in an emergency.